navigating our stories

-And these two focuses work together holistically to give you immediately applicable coping strategies and support as you examine and transform your inner narratives.
-You already are the protagonist and the narrator of your own story – nobody can give you that power, and nobody can take it away.
-But often we lose connection to our deep self-storying abilities, and self-care and narrative coaching can help us get back in touch with that knowledge.
+You already are the protagonist and the narrator of your own story, the expert in your own experience – nobody can give you that power, and nobody can take it away.
+But sometimes we lose connection to our deep self-storying abilities, and narrative therapy can help us get back in touch with that knowledge.

-We can work together one-on-one, or with a group.
-My coaching style is collaborative and holistic – we will co-create a plan that will help you navigate, understand, and transform your life story in a way that feels sustainable, stable, and wholehearted.
+In 2018, I completed the Master of Narrative Therapy and Community Work degree at the Dulwich Centre and the University of Melbourne, and I am excited to offer narrative therapy to people in Calgary and online.
+We can work together one-on-one, or in a group setting.
+My facilitation style is collaborative and flexible – we can co-create a plan that will help you navigate, understand, and re-author your story in a way that feels right for you.